News & Press Releases

 To enter the What If...?
 College Savings Giveaway and for additional information about the Path2College 529 Plan or to open an account, visit www.Path2College529.com.

-Consider the investment objectives, risks, charges and expenses before investing in the To learn more about the Path2College 529 Plan, its investment objectives, tax benefits, risks, and costs please see the Disclosure Booklet at path2college529.com.
+Consider the investment objectives, risks, charges and expenses before investing in the Path2College 529 Plan.
+Please see the Disclosure Booklet at path2college529.com.
 Read it carefully.

 Check with your home state to learn if it offers tax or other benefits for investing in its own 529 plan.